rk0775/House-Rental-Management-System/README.md

-# House-Management-System
+# House-Rent-Management-System

-The house Management System project is really made for the tenant's and the property owner.
+The house Rent Management System project is really made for the tenant's and the property owner.
 The owner of the property can rent or sell his property to the tenant.
 In this project we show property (house) to persons who need property to rent or buy .
 People who require property for rent can directly contact the property owner and book their property for rent.</br></br>